CodeForAfrica/CodeForGhana.org/_posts/2016-12-12-ages-of-outgoing-parliamentarians.md

 ---
 layout: post
-title:  "Ages of Out-going Ghanaian Parliamentarians"
+title:  "Ages of Outgoing Ghanaian Parliamentarians"
 date:   2016-12-12
 thumbnail: /img/blog/ages.png
 ---

 The age of politicians often comes up during conversations about the eligibility of a particular candidate.
 For some, 'old age' means experience and a rich store of wisdom while 'youth' means the direct opposite.
 Others may also prefer younger politicians to older ones because the former suggests someone who is more energetic, enthusiastic and abreast with modern trends.
 In this year’s election, the age of the candidates of the two biggest political parties was often mentioned during discussions.
 In hindsight, it is clear that the Ghanaian populace chose the older of the two candidates.

-Let’s put the spotlight on the ages of the out-going parliamentarians.
+Let’s put the spotlight on the ages of the outgoing parliamentarians.
 The visualization below details age ranges and how many parliamentarians fall under each of them.
 It is clear from the bar graph that the majority of the outgoing parliamentarians are above the age of 50.
 In this year’s election, [Francisca Oteng-mensah](https://www.facebook.com/Francisca2016MP/?fref=ts), a 23 year old lady won the seat in the Kwabre East constituency in the Ashanti Region.
 This is a historic event because she is the youngest Member of Parliament in Ghana’s history.

 >Plato is known to have said that ‘it is for the elder man to rule and for the younger to submit’.